iqbalai55/ad-applicability-extractor/report.md

 # Businees Context
 Hundreds of new ADs monthly come.
 Manual extraction doesn't scale, so we need automated pipelines that can reliably extract applicability rules from PDF documents.
-So we can answer  "Is aircraft X affected by AD Y?" easily.
+So we can answer  "Is aircraft X affected by AD Y?" or "what AD that affected the aircraft" easily.

 # Problem